Tour the Gardens

 The historic Paine property features nineteen gardens as well as a nearby natural area.
 A selection of garden highlights is featured below.

-In April of 2017, the Paine began construction on a new formal garden.
-The garden is located along the Paine property’s eastern border adjacent to the new conservatory building, which was constructed in 2012.
-Work will continue throughout the summer, and most of the work will be completed by early September.
+During the summer of 2017, the Paine constructed a new elaborate formal garden.
+The garden is located along the Paine property’s eastern border adjacent to the new conservatory-style building, which was constructed in 2012.

 The sweeping Front Lawn provides a dramatic view of the Paine mansion.
 Each year, the beds along the balustrade extending over to the mansion’s public entrance feature a different dramatic display of blooming bulbs in the spring followed by a new spectacular combination of annuals throughout the summer and autumn.